coxmediagroup/Tic-Tac-Toe/README_tictactoe.rst

 INSTALLATION
 ============
 All necessary nodejs modules are under ./node_modules.
+If for some reason, modules need to be downloaded, issue the following commands: npm install express npm install socket.io npm install nodeunit

 To run the application, clone the repo and issue the following command: node index.js